andrewosh/hypertrie-multigraph/README.md

 Creates a new graph that uses the `trie` for storage.

 #### `await graph.put(from, to, label, [cb])`
 Creates a labelled edge between `from` and `to`.

-Returns a Promise.
+Returns a Promise, and can optionally be used with a callback.

 #### `await graph.del(from, to, label, [cb])`
-Delete the edge.
+Delete an edge.

 #### `await graph.batch(ops, [cb])`
 Batch insert/delete many edges.